TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 30/Proverbs 30.4.md

 ---

-Who hath ascended up into heaven, and descended?
-Who hath gathered the wind in his fists?
-Who hath bound the waters in his garment?
-Who hath established all the ends of the earth?
-What is his name, and what is his son's name, if thou knowest?
+Who has ascended up into heaven, and descended?
+Who has gathered the wind in his fists?
+Who has bound the waters in his garment?
+Who has established all the ends of the earth?
+What is his name, and what is his son's name, if you know?